kitaharalab/Motion-Aware-Sequencer/README.md

 ## Usage

 * `python main.py`
-* Click "open" button and select a mp4 file from the Movie directory.
+* Click "open" and select a mp4 file from the Movie directory.
-* Click "read" button to analyze the movie.
-When the analysis process is over, click "regrect" button.
+* Click "read" to analyze the movie.
+When the analysis process is over, click "refrect".
-* Click "play" button to play the movie and composed music.
+* Click "play" to play the movie and composed music.

 ### demo